atorus-research/xportr/README.md

 <!-- badges: end -->

 Welcome to `xportr`\!
-We have designed `xportr` to help get your xpt files ready for transport either to a Pinnacle 21-like application or to a regulatory agency\!
+We have designed `xportr` to help get your xpt files ready for transport either to a a clinical dataset validator application or to a regulatory agency\!
 This package has the functionality to associate all metadata information to a local R data frame, perform data set level validation checks and convert into a transport v5 file(XPT).